Versatile Test Reactor: History

 After the Fast Flux Test Facility and the Experimental Breeder Reactor-II (EBR-II) were decommissioned in 1992 and 1994, respectively, the United States was left with no fast-neutron reactor in its fleet.
 Fast-neutron research was limited to a few restricted reactors located in Russia, including the BOR-60.
-To address this problem Nuclear Energy Innovation Capabilities Act of 2017 included a provision directing the Department of Energy to begin planning for a fast-neutron source.
+To address this problem, the Nuclear Energy Innovation Capabilities Act of 2017 included a provision directing the Department of Energy to begin planning for a fast-neutron energy source.
 Congress included $35 million in 2018 and $65 million in 2019 in the budget in support of this.
 In February 2019, VTR cleared Critical Decision 0, demonstrating a mission need requiring investment, the first in a series of project approvals.
 At that time, Secretary of Energy Rick Perry announced the start of the Versatile Test Reactor Project.
 In November 2019, Battelle Energy Alliance, the organization that manages Idaho National Laboratory, announced an Expression of Interest (EOI) seeking an industry partner to design and construct the VTR.
-In January 2020, a collaboration between GE Hitachi Nuclear Energy (GEH) and TerraPower supported by Energy Northwest was announced.
+In January 2020, a collaboration between GE Vernova Hitachi Nuclear Energy (GVH) and TerraPower supported by Energy Northwest was announced.

-The potential building sites of the VTR being considered were Oak Ridge National Laboratory and Idaho National Laboratory.
+The potential building sites for the VTR were Oak Ridge National Laboratory and Idaho National Laboratory.

 Funding for the project was canceled in 2022.

 Conceptual design

 A Department of Energy video of the Versatile Test Reactor concept.

-Four national laboratories, Idaho National Laboratory, Argonne National Lab, Los Alamos National Lab, and Oak Ridge National Laboratory worked with universities and commercial industry to come up with conceptual designs, costs and schedule estimates, and support.
+Four national laboratories — Idaho National Laboratory, Argonne National Lab, Los Alamos National Lab, and Oak Ridge National Laboratory — worked with universities and the commercial nuclear industry to come up with conceptual designs, costs and schedule estimates, and support.

-The likely design will be a sodium-cooled 300 megawatt reactor based on GE-Hitachi’s PRISM reactor.
-The proposed first fuel will utilize a uranium-plutonium-zirconium alloy fuel.
+The most likely proposed design was a sodium-cooled 300 megawatt reactor based on GVH’s PRISM reactor.
+The proposed first fuel would be a uranium-plutonium-zirconium alloy fuel.
 Such an alloy fuel was tested previously in the EBR-II reactor.
-Later reactor fuel could consist of other mixtures and varying enrichments of uranium and plutonium and could use other alloying metals in place of zirconium.
-There are no power generating facilities planned for the VTR.
+Later reactor fuel was proposed to consist of other mixtures and varying enrichments of uranium and plutonium and could have used other alloying metals in place of zirconium.
+There were no power generating facilities planned for the VTR.